Hado-99/python-file-organiser-for-windows/README.md

 # File-Organiser-for-Windows
-> Organise your file types
+> Organise your file based on file types

 >This python file allows you to select a folder in which you want to organise different file formats.
 >It creates different folders into which it places your different files based on file types.